 State History is a convenient concept associated with Regions of Composite States, whereby a Region keeps track of the configuration a State was in when it was last exited.
-This allows easy return to that State configuration, if necessary, the next time the Region becomes active (for example, after returning from handling an interrupt), or if there is a local Transition that returns to its history.
+This allows easy return to that State configuration, if necessary, when the Region next becomes active (for example, after returning from handling an interrupt), or if there is a local Transition that returns to its history.